 The purpose of the Diverse Sustainability Initiative is to improve diversity through education, connection, and transparency to support current professionals and increase appeal and access for future and potential professionals.
-This journey starts with racial diversity before expanding into LGBT, gender, and physical ability.
+This journey starts with breaking down barriers for minority ethnic groups before expanding into other minority or disadvantaged groups.

 Become a partner of the Diverse Sustainability Initiative by making your public commitment to diversity or get in touch to discuss how you can contribute resource to the initiative.
 Perhaps you can contribute further by providing funding for different activity, or by sharing staffing resource to support the coordination of the initiative.

 Three years ago, a Policy Exchange survey identified the environment and sustainability sector as the second least diverse out of 202 professions in the UK.
 This is a statistic that is often quoted, but until now has been seldom acted upon.

 3.1% of environment professionals identify as minorities compared to 19.9% in all occupations*.

 Given a rapidly changing, more urban and more mixed-race population, it is imperative that the environment sector changes and adapts.
 If it does not, there is a danger that it will become irrelevant, and unworthy of financial or political support, by the communities with which it seeks to work in partnership on a transition to sustainability and zero-carbon.